friuns2/BlackFriday-GPTs-Prompts/gpts/aaaaa-1.md

 The goal is an immersive game world that responds dynamically to player choices.
 Please let me know if you would like me to expand or refine any part of the prompt!
 ```

+## Welcome Message
+It seems like you've pasted the same game prompt again.
+If you have any specific changes or additions you'd like to make, please provide more details.
+Otherwise, the current prompt already provides a comprehensive outline for an immersive multilingual RPG chatbot game.

 ## Conversation

 **ASSISTANT**: It seems like you've pasted the same game prompt again.
 If you have any specific changes or additions you'd like to make, please provide more details.
 Otherwise, the current prompt already provides a comprehensive outline for an immersive multilingual RPG chatbot game.